ulisseshen/flutterbrasil/src/content/app-architecture/design-patterns/command.md

   }
 }

-/// Um [Command] que não aceita argumentos. final class Command0<T> extends Command<T> {
+/// A [Command] that accepts no arguments. final class Command0<T> extends Command<T> {
-  /// Cria um [Command0] com o [CommandAction0] fornecido.
+  /// Creates a [Command0] with the provided [CommandAction0].
   Command0(this._action);

   final CommandAction0<T> _action;

-  /// Executa a ação.
+  /// Executes the action.
   Future<void> execute() async {
     await _execute(() => _action());
   }
 }

-/// Um [Command] que aceita um argumento. final class Command1<T, A> extends Command<T> {
+/// A [Command] that accepts one argument. final class Command1<T, A> extends Command<T> {
-  /// Cria um [Command1] com o [CommandAction1] fornecido.
+  /// Creates a [Command1] with the provided [CommandAction1].
   Command1(this._action);

   final CommandAction1<T, A> _action;

-  /// Executa a ação com o [argumento] especificado.
+  /// Executes the action with the specified [argument].
   Future<void> execute(A argument) async {
     await _execute(() => _action(argument));
   }